NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

       * Hopper (H100) GPU is only supported on x86 servers.
       * The GPU Operator supports DGX A100 with DGX OS 5.1+ and Red Hat OpenShift using Red Hat Core OS.
 For installation instructions, see :ref:`here <preinstalled-drivers-and-toolkit>` for DGX OS 5.1+ and :ref:`here <openshift-introduction>` for Red Hat OpenShift.

-  .. tab:: Data Center D,T and V-series Products
+  .. tab-item:: Data Center D,T and V-series Products

     +-----------------------+------------------------+
     | Product               | Architecture           |